 Though I'm sure there are times when these things are true, there are also times when these thoughts are exaggerations or manifestations of a person's internal fears and anxieties.
 So, if you find yourself thinking this way, we encourage you to really stop and ask yourself, "What evidence do I have to support this belief?
 How do I know it's true?"

 Here’s the thing about the holidays – and you can look at this as good news or bad – they happen every year.
-I know it might not seem this way right now, but you have not sentenced to a life of bad holiday seasons.
-Sure, the holidays may be different in the future, but different can still be okay or fine or even good.
+I know it might not seem this way right now, but you are not sentenced to a life of bad holiday seasons.

 So please, take this holiday season for what it is - one bad, sad, disappointing holiday season.
 If you skipped an important tradition and it made you sad, if you skipped the holidays altogether, if you wish you had done more to honor and remember your loved one, or whatever other disappointment or guilty thought your grappling with - remember that next year you can take small steps (or big steps if you prefer) to do things differently.